CanYalcn/InstaCartAnalysis_Python/README.md

 Note: Instacart is a real company that’s made their data available online.
 However, the contents of this project brief have been fabricated for the purpose of this Achievement.

-Data
-● orders

-● orders_products_prior

-● products

-● customers

-● departments

-The customer dataset and column 'prices' were added to the original data set for learning purposes of the Career Foundry course.

-Tools
+**Tools**

-The data was analyzed using Python and the following libraries:
+The data was analyzed using Python and the following supporting libraries:

-● Pandas: for data analysis
+Pandas: for data analysis

-● Numpy: for mathematical equations
+Numpy: for mathematical equations

-● Seaborn: for data visualizations
+Seaborn: for data visualizations

-● Matplotlib: for data visualizations
+Matplotlib: for data visualizations

-● SciPy: for mathematical equations
+SciPy: for mathematical equations

-Folders
+**Folders**

-The project files are divided between the following folders:
+The project files are stored in following folder structure:

-● 01 Project Management: Project Brief & Data Dictionary.
+01 Project Management: Project brief

-● 02 Data: Separated into two subfolders Original and Prepared Data.
-These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
-(Data files not uploaded to GitHub due to size.)
+02 Data: Separated into two subfolders Original Data which contain the original data frames and Prepared Data contain the data frames after they have been cleaned and prepared for analysis.
+(Data files not uploaded to GitHub due to size limitations.)

-● 03 Scripts: The Jupyter notebooks containing the coding for the analysis.
+03 Scripts: Jupyter notebooks containing coding for the analysis.

-● 04 Analysis: Separated into two subfolders Reports and Visualizations.
-The Reports subfolder contains crosstabs and the Visualizations subfolder contains the visualizations used for developing and explaining insights.
+04 Analysis: The Visualizations subfolder contains the visualizations used for developing and explaining insights.

-● 05 Sent to Client: The final report presented in Excel
+05 Sent to Client: The final report presented in Excel

-Resources
+**Resources**
+CareerFoundry Data Sets:
+Customers Data Set

+Instacart Data Sets:
+● Data Dictionary
+● Citation (required in your final report): “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on <date>.
 Note: Instacart is a real company that’s made their data available online.
 However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.